Indiana University

 Mac OS X

-1. Open Symantec AntiVirus by going to the Applications folder, then the Symantec Solutions folder, and then Symantec AntiVirus.
+1. Open the Applications folder, then the Symantec Solutions folder, and then Symantec Endpoint Protection.

-2. In the Symantec AntiVirus window, click Scan... .
+2. In the Symantec application window, click Scan....

-Symantec AntiVirus will display the results of the scan.
-If a virus was found, click Repair to attempt a repair of the file, or Delete to delete the file.
+The scan results will be displayed when the scan is finished.
+If a virus is found, click Repair to attempt a repair of the file, or Delete to delete the file.
 Click Close when finished.